 Chicago, IL , United States

-Rashod Johnson, PE is the President of _blank""> The Roderick Group , Inc., an engineering and construction consulting company, and Material Service Testing, Inc., a construction materials testing laboratory, both based in Chicago, IL.
-Previously Johnson …
+Rashod Johnson, PE is the President of The Roderick Group, Inc. , an engineering and construction consulting company, and Material Service Testing, Inc., a construction materials testing laboratory, both based in Chicago, IL.
+Previously Johnson served a …